-CERTAIN Máheśvaras disapprove of this doctrine of the Vaishnavas known by its technicalities of the servitude of souls and the like, inasmuch as bringing with it the pains of dependence upon another, it cannot be a means of cessation of pain and other desired ends.
-They recognise as stringent such arguments as, Those depending on another and longing for independence do not become emancipated, because they still depend upon another, being destitute of independence like ourselves and others; and, Liberated spirits possess the attributes of the Supreme Deity, because at the same time, that they are spirits they are free from the germ of every pain as the Supreme Deity is.
-Recognising these arguments, these Máhesvaras adopt the Pásupata system, which is conversant about the exposition of five categories, as the means to the highest end of man.
-In this system the first aphorism is: Now then we shall expound the Pásupata union and rites of Pasupati.
-The meaning is as follows :- The word now refers to something antecedent, and this something antecedent is the disciple's interrogation of the spiritual teacher.
-The nature of a spiritual teacher is explicated in the Ganakáriká :--- "But there are eight pentads to be known, and a group, one with three factors; "He that knows this ninefold aggregate is a self-purifier, a spiritual guide.
+CERTAIN Máhesvaras disapprove of this doctrine of the Vaishnavas known by its technicalities of the servitude of souls and the like, inasmuch as bringing with it the pains of dependence upon another, it cannot be a means of cessation of pain and other desired ends.
+They recognise as stringent such arguments as, Those depending on another and longing for independence do not become emancipated, because they still depend upon another, being destitute of independence like ourselves and others; and, Liberated spirits possess the attributes of the Supreme Deity, because at the same time, that they are spirits they are free from the germ of every pain as the Supreme Deity is. nising these arguments, these Mahesvaras adopt the Pasupata system, which is conversant about the exposition of five categories, as the means to the highest end of man.
+In this system the first aphorism is: Now then we shall expound the Pásupata union and rites of Pasupati. meaning is as follows:-The word now refers to something antecedent, and this something antecedent is the disciple's interrogation of the spiritual teacher. nature of a spiritual teacher is explicated in the Ganakáriká :-- &quot;But there are eight pentads to be known, and a group, one with three factors; &quot;He that knows this ninefold aggregate is a self-purifier, a spiritual guide.
 "The acquisitions, the impurities, the expedients, the localities, the perseverance, the purifications, "The initiations, and the powers, are the eight pentads; and there are three functions."
-The employment in the above line of the neuter numeral three (trini), instead of the feminine three (tisrah), is a Vedic construction. (a.)
+The employment in the above line of the neuter numeral three (trini), instead of the feminine three (tisrah), is a Vedic construction. - (a.)
 Acquisition is the fruit of an expedient while realising, and is divided into five members, viz., knowledge, penance, permanence of the body, constancy, and purity.
-Thus Haradattáchárya says: Knowledge, penance, permanence, constancy, and purity as the fifth. (b.)
+Thus Haradattáchárya says: Knowledge, penance, permanence, constancy, and purity as the fifth. - (b.)
 Impurity is an evil condition pertaining to the soul.
 This is of five kinds, false conception and the rest.
-Thus Haradatta also says:- "False conception, demerit, attachment, interestedness, and falling, (c.)
+Thus Haradatta also says:- - "False conception, demerit, attachment, interestedness, and falling, - "These five, the root of bondage, are in this system especially to be shunned." - (c.)
 An expedient is a means of purifying the aspirant to liberation.